 Allotrope Simple Model (ASM)

-For organizations interested in the Allotrope Simple Model (ASM), TetraScience provides a flexible, two-step pathway using IDS.
-This allows customers to adopt either IDS or ASM formats and even pivot depending on specific use cases.
-Since Allotrope recently incorporated JSON schema into ASM, TetraScience can efficiently map IDS transformations to ASM, facilitating compatibility.
+For organizations interested in the Allotrope Simple Models (ASM), TetraScience provides a flexible two-step pathway leveraging the IDS which allows customers to use either IDS or ASM models.
+Since Allotrope recently incorporated JSON schema into ASM, TetraScience can efficiently map IDS transformations to available ASMs, facilitating compatibility.

 Here’s a bit of background.

-• Vendor adoption: Instrument manufacturers generally lack incentives to support data standardization, as their portfolios rely on closed ecosystems that are difficult to integrate.
-Many vendors maintain proprietary formats to differentiate their software offerings and ensure customer lock-in.
+- Vendor adoption: Instrument manufacturers consistently lack incentives to support data standardization, as their portfolios rely on closed ecosystems.
+Many vendors maintain proprietary formats to differentiate their software offerings and promotion of their software.

-While the Allotrope Data Model organizes data by instrument type or lab technique—a useful approach for harmonizing data across vendors—it can lead to data loss or over-harmonization.
+While the Allotrope Data Model organizes data by instrument type or lab technique—a useful approach for harmonizing data across vendors—it can lead to data loss or over-harmonization if there is no intermediate schema.
 For instance, chromatography systems from Agilent, ThermoFisher, Shimadzu, and Waters each contain unique data fields, making strict standardization impractical.

-In contrast, IDS is designed to capture all relevant information from each endpoint faithfully, accommodating instrument-specific details.
-Using common schema components, we achieve a similar level of harmonization while retaining flexibility.
+In contrast, IDS is designed to capture all relevant information from each endpoint, accommodating vendor-specific details.
+Using common schema components and the Medallion architecture, we achieve a similar level of harmonization while retaining flexibility and preserving all the information.

-As a result, we recommend a two-step approach to ASM: first, engineer raw data into IDS, then transform IDS into ASM.
+As a result, we recommend a two-step approach to ASM: first, engineer siloed data into IDS, then transform IDS into ASM.
 This approach offers several key benefits:

 Conclusion